Austin And Cedar Park Acupuncture FAQ’s:

 A. First, the related skin points are determined.
 Then they are appropriately treated by one method of stimulation.
 Some of which are: 1) long needle insertion, 2) short needle insertion; 3) non-piercing needles; 4) finger tip pressure 5) metallic balls taped to the points and 6) electrical stimulation.
 Dr. Swanson primarily uses needle-less electrical stimulation.

-Q. What are some of the conditions commonly treated by acupuncture?
+Q. What are some of the conditions commonly treated by acupuncture at your Austin Cedar Park Clinic?

 A. Common conditions usually responding to acupuncture health care may include: headaches, sports related injuries, spasms, musculoskeletal conditions, tennis elbow, osteoarthritis, lumbago and plantar fasciitis.